YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 There is the classic saying that _"Practice makes Perfect"_.
 <br/>This is partly true, because it's also that _"Practice also makes you Permanent"_.
 <br/><br/>
-Now usually comes the part saying that we need do _deliberate practice_ consistently for many years.
+Now usually comes the part saying that we need to do _deliberate practice_ consistently for many years.
 The thing is that there are manifold ways to practice deliberately.
-It's much easier said than done, since there are an infinite ways to learn in a smart manner.
+It's much easier said than done, since there are an infinite number of ways to learn work smart.
 There is no one size fits all formula for all domains.
 Also, people are different.
 <br/><br/>
 I'd like this article to focus on a single _deliberate practice_ side - I  call it _"Train Your Own Netural Technique"_ technique.